mliebelt/pgn-tools/README.md

 * Provide Javascript/Typescript functions that can be used in any project.
 * Provide a command line tool that can be used in any shell.
 * Provide useful subcommands with different options per subcommand.
+* Have an understandable API with good naming.
+Each part of functionality should go into different files, where each file includes sufficient information what to expect here.

+To allow that, we have to define for which parts we use which words.

+* `parse`: Read the game from a string/file, and return the parse tree as computed by `pgn-parser`.
+No additional validation/checking/... is done here.
+This will be much faster than the other option.
+All exported functions of `pgn-parser` are exported without a change.
+* `read`: Parse the game as usual, but validate the moves by the `pgn-reader`.
+You will get at the end a validated game, with additional information computed during that validation.
+It will of course more costly than only parsing.
+All input is read from files synchronously, because all tool functionality should be used in scripts (locally), and not in the browser.

 ## Current Implementation